projectcontour/community/GOVERNANCE.md

 SIGs oversee and coordinate the interests and needs of end users and projects in a particular area.
 By definition, they are long-lived groups that coordinate their work with the maintainers team and are led primarily by recognized experts in the relevant field and supported by other contributors.

+## Procedures and Decision-Making

 ### Supermajority

 A supermajority is defined as two-thirds of members in the group.
 A supermajority of [Maintainers](#maintainers) is required for certain decisions as outlined above.
 Voting on decisions can happen on the mailing list, GitHub, Slack, email, or via a voting service, when appropriate.
 Maintainers can either vote "agree, yes, +1", "disagree, no, -1", or "abstain".
 A vote passes when supermajority is met.
 An abstain vote equals not voting at all.

+### Lazy Consensus

+To maintain velocity in a project as busy as Contour, the concept of [Lazy Consensus](https://contribute.cncf.io/resources/glossary/#lazy-consensus) is practiced.
+Ideas and / or proposals should be shared by maintainers via GitHub with the appropriate maintainer groups (e.g., `@projectcontour/maintainers`) tagged.
+Out of respect for other contributors, major changes should also be accompanied by a ping on Slack or a note on the Contour dev mailing list as appropriate.
+Author(s) of proposal, Pull Requests, issues, etc. will give a time period of no less than five (5) working days for comment and remain cognizant of popular observed world holidays.

+Other maintainers may chime in and request additional time for review, but should remain cognizant of blocking progress and abstain from delaying progress unless absolutely needed.
+The expectation is that blocking progress is accompanied by a guarantee to review and respond to the relevant action(s) (proposals, PRs, issues, etc.) in short order.

+Lazy Consensus is practiced for all projects in the `projectcontour` org, including the main project repository, community-driven sub-projects, and the community repo that includes proposals and governing documents.

+Lazy consensus does _not_ apply to the process of:

+* Removal of maintainers from Contour

 ### Decision Making